To add heat or remove temperature and humidity in the form of condensation and promote clean air in a building.

 An electro/mechanical device used in a gas furnace or package heating unit.
 This device opens and closes on command of the building thermostat to inject gas into the heat exchanger through the burners.

 The metal enclosure in a gas furnace, oil furnace or package heating system where the gas or oil is burned.
 The air from the building is circulated around this enclosure and picks up heat to be sent to the occupied space through ductwork.
 In NO WAY can there be a connection between these gases that are burned and the air being delivered to the occupied space as carbon monoxide poisoning and death can be the result.
 A yearly check of your heating system should be done by a professional service technician.

 To raise the temperature in a building by burning fossil fuels such as liquefied petroleum, natural gas, refrigeration, or with electricity using gas furnaces, boilers, heat pumps, and package air conditioning.

 A heating and air conditioning piece of equipment used to both HEAT and COOL a building.
 This really is a "Reverse Acting Air Conditioner".
 It is capable of reversing the flow of refrigerant in a cooling system, therefore, extracting heat from outdoors which is then brought through the indoor coil in the AIR HANDLER and distributed to the building through ductwork.
 Additional ELECTRIC HEAT STRIPS are added to the AIR HANDLER to help heat the building if the outdoor temperature is extremely low.

 HOT SURFACE IGNITOR:

 This is a ceramic/carbon element which glows red and is used to ignite the gas and air mixture coming out of the burners in a gas furnace.
-This device replaces the old "PILOT" which had to continually be burning gas to operate.
-Much more efficient!
+This device replaces the old "PILOT", which had to continually be burning gas to operate.
+This is much more efficient!